nluedtke/brochat-bot/README.md

    required.
 This file should be placed in the same directory to which you installed main.py.
 Alternatively, you can place the Discord token in the $DISCORD_BOT_TOKEN environment variable on the host if that's the only token you wish to use.
-Use of just the Discord will disable some
+Use of just the Discord token will disable some functionality.
-    functionality.
   3) Run main.py.
 This will set up a blank database (a lightweight json file) to hold the persistent database.
   4) If the tokens are set up correctly a brochat-bot should appear.